florib779/Roon/articles/roon-server-extension-manager-libreelec.md

 [https://hub.docker.com/r/steefdebruijn/docker-roonserver](https://hub.docker.com/r/steefdebruijn/docker-roonserver)

-It uses docker volumes for the app, the data(base), the music and backups.
-The app volume is used to pull the roon server software from roonlabs on first run if this volume is empty.
+It uses Docker volumes for the app, the data(base), the music and backups.
+The app volume is used to pull the Roon Server software from Roonlabs on first run if this volume is empty.
 This is useful if you use a scheme of recreating application containers on every restart.
-Selfupdates from roonlabs work as expected.
+Selfupdates from Roonlabs work as expected.
 Adjust startup parameters (volume mappings) to your liking.

-`chown -cR root:root /media/Backups` (my USB-Stick for backups)
+`chown -cR root:root /media/Backups` (my USB stick for backups)

 ```
 docker run -d \